rolling-scopes-school/tasks/angular/mentoring/README.md

 #### Mentor responsibilities

-- **Code review** of your students' pull requests after each sprint
+- **Code review** of your student's pull requests after each sprint and task
 - **Answering students' questions** throughout the course
 - **Conducting a sprint interview** with each student after every sprint of the team task
 - **Conducting the final Angular interview** at the end of the course